She almost backed out.

 The view on the way down truly makes the trip.
 I snapped photos and even took some videos, but an iphone 8 camera simply doesn’t do it justice and it is, without a doubt, something you have to experience for yourself.
 To round out the true Rocky Mountain encounter, I spotted a little bear cub as we neared the bottom.
 The lift operators told us he’d visited often in recent days.

 A summer trip to Mt.
 Norquay can be as simple as taking the chairlift up and down – or you can branch out and make a day of it.
 The Sightseeing Chairlift runs June to October.
-Summer hours are 9am to 7pm, and fall hours (which kick in on September 8) are 10am to 6pm.
-Kids 2-5 are free, children 6-16 are $24 and adults 17+ are $37. (or you can get a family four-pass for $109.)
+Summer hours are 9am to 7pm.
+Kids 2-5 are free, children 6-15 are $25 and adults 16+ are $39. (or you can get a family four-pass for $115.)
 Norquay also offers “Via Ferrata“, harnessed climbing experiences led by certified guides. (note: Via Ferrata participants must be at least 12 years old and 88 lbs to participate.)

 You can enjoy a meal (or two) at Norquay.
 Pack a picnic lunch – there are plenty of tables at “base camp”, the North American Lodge.
 It also has a cafeteria serving diner favourites like burgers, dogs, sandwiches and snacks.
 Craving some heartier fare or want to round out your experience with something extra special?
 Try the Cliffhouse Bistro at the top of the chairlift.
 The menu is small but the service and taste is impressive.